Krylov-space anatomy and spread complexity of a disordered quantum spin chain: Scaling forms for spread complexity and eigenstate amplitudes

 The physical content of Eq.~\ref{eq:mean} is also quite transparent.
 Recall that $\braket{\ski}$ gives the mean position on the Krylov chain, as $t\to \infty$, following initiation of the system at the end of the chain (in $\ket{k_{0}}$).
 In the ergodic phase, with eigenstates delocalised over the chain, the long-time mean position should thus be the midpoint of the chain (the length of which is $\nh$); i.e.\ $\braket{\ski}=\nh/2$, as in Eq.~\ref{eq:mean}.\\

 The situation in the MBL regime is completely different.
 The distribution of $\ski$, or equivalently $P_s$, is qualitatively different from that in the ergodic regime.
-Results for the mean $\braket{\ski}$ in Fig.~\ref{fig:SK-mean-std}(a) show that \eq{ \braket{\ski}\sim \nh^{\alpha}\, ~~~~:~ \alpha<1\, } with an exponent $\alpha <1$, which decreases with increasing disorder strength.
+Results for the mean $\braket{\ski}$ in Fig.~\ref{fig:SK-mean-std}(a) show that \eq{ \braket{\ski}\sim \nh^{\alpha}\, ~~~~:~ \alpha<1\, } with an exponent $\alpha <1$, which is in fact significantly less that $1$ for the $W$'s considered and which decreases with increasing $W$.
+Note that the data in Fig.~\ref{fig:SK-mean-std}(a) fall on almost perfect straight lines on the logarithmic axes, indicating the robustness of the $\alpha$ exponent.
+To further confirm this, we also checked the local slopes with varying $L$ in the data, and found that there is little variation in them and that they converge well to the values reported.
 The ratio $\braket{\ski}/\nh \propto \nh^{\alpha -1}$ gives the fraction of the Krylov-chain length which is accessed in the long-time limit following initiation of the system in $\ket{k_{0}}$.
 Since $\alpha <1$, it thus vanishes exponentially in system size $L$, which is of course symptomatic of the many-body localised character of the eigenstates.

 In marked contrast to its Gaussian counterpart in the ergodic phase, the distribution of $s=\ski/\braket{\ski}$ is very well described by an exponential form \eq{ P_s^{\pd}(s) = e^{-s}\,, } as seen in Fig.~\ref{fig:Sk-dist}[(c), (d)].
 This is significant, as it implies that the standard deviation of $\ski$ scales in the same way with $\nh$ as the mean, \eq{ {\rm std}[\ski]\sim \nh^{\alpha}\,. }